peterychuang/peterychuang.github.io/linux/index.md

 I use Gnome Desktop with [Flat-Plat-Blue theme](/linux/flat-plat-blue-gnome-gtk-theme-release), which I forked from Flat-Plat.
 The source code for the theme is available on my [Github](//github.com/peterychuang/Flat-Plat-Blue).

+### Applications I use to write

+Mostly Libreoffice Writer.
+But now that I get increasingly comfortable writing in markdown, I think I may one day write novels on gedit in markdown before converting them to proper document formats.

+### This website

+This website is powerd by [Jekyll](//jekyllrb.com/), a static site generator, and it's hosted on Github.